zlr-zmm/PDNAPred/README.md

 # Contact

-If you have any questions regarding the code, paper, or data, please feel free to contact Lingrong Zhang at [zlr_zmm@163.com](mailto:zlr_zmm@163.com).
+If you have any questions regarding the code, paper, or trained model, please feel free to contact Lingrong Zhang at [zlr_zmm@163.com](mailto:zlr_zmm@163.com).